 Health insurance protects you from expenses associated with an illness or an accident and is available from most insurance companies.
 The federal Patient Protection and Affordable Care Act of 2010 requires you to have health insurance or be subject to a tax, starting in the year 2014.
-Your parent's policy may cover you until age 26 under federal law and age 30 under Nebraska law depending upon certain circumstances, so be sure to ask your parent's health insurance because most policies and plans differ in cost, coverage, and claims service.
+Your parent's policy may cover you until age 26 under federal law and age 30 under Nebraska law depending upon certain circumstances, so be sure to ask your parent's health insurer about continued coverage.
+Shop carefully for health insurance because most policies and plans differ in cost, coverage, and claims service.
 If you need to purchase health insurance, know what insurance or other benefits you already have in order to avoid duplicate coverage and to determine if you have enough coverage.